StewartJDonaldson/r_google_trends_data_scale_up_script/README.md

 # Motivation

 This script was created to be able to automatically extract Google Trends data at scale to allow for speedier analysis into new and emerging trends within specific markets.
-It was also created to overcome the following challenges with Google Trends front end when trying to analyse trend data:
+It was also created to overcome the following challenges with the Google Trends tool:

 1. Only being able to download data manually from the UI
 2. Only being able to extract data for a maximum of 5 keyphrases at a time